rishabhjoshi/rishabhjoshi.github.io.old/index.md

 Education Society for disadvantaged childern.
 I have also served in the Sri Aurobindo Ashram in Pondicherry.

+You can find the full source code of this site on [GitHub](https://github.com/rishabhjoshi/rishabhjoshi.github.io)

+## Research Interest

+My research interests are mainly in the field of Machine Learning with a focus on ANN.
+I love understanding how such models work and mimic humans in cognitive tasks.
+I love to take a multidisciplinary approach to every problem i face.

 //## Publications

 //1.
 F.Bar, J.Doe: Effects of having a placeholder of a name

 ## Experience and Projects

+#### DataCube for Uttarakhand | IIRS, ISRO

 I have worked in Indian Institute of Remote Sensing, Indian Space Research Organization (**ISRO**) in the summer of 2016.
 I was working in the project